youngsiiimba/IoT-Gateway-for-Mobus-device/README.md

 You'll need to create an IoT Hub to receive your data.
 Once you've created your IoT Hub you'll need to create a new 'device' and copy it's connection string into the code.

 Please find a detailed tutorial on how to do this from Microsofts documentation [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal)

+## How to install Device Explorer and view the data being sent to Azure IoT Hub
+This section describes how to download, build and use the Device Explorer tool for managing and using IoT Hub devices.

+1. Download the [DeviceExplorer.msi](https://github.com/Azure/azure-iot-sdks/releases/download/2016-11-17/SetupDeviceExplorer.msi) by using the link [here](https://github.com/Azure/azure-iot-sdks/releases/download/2016-11-17/SetupDeviceExplorer.msi)
+2. Install Device Explorer
+3. In the Configuration tab, add the connection string for your IoT Hub.
+Then click "Update" For information about how to find this connection string, please refer to microsofts documentation [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal)
+4. Click on the "Data" tab
+5. Click on the drop down menu labelled "Device ID" and find the device you created.
+If you haven't created a device yet please refer to Microsofts documentation [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal)
+6. Finally click on "Monitor" and Device Explorer will start listening for incoming data